ma-compbio/Higashi/README.md

   ```
    The order of the labeled vector should be consistent with 'cell_id' of the `data.txt`

- 3. (optional) `sc_signal.hdf5`, create this hdf5 files for storing the coassayed signals.
-The structure of the hdf5 file can be:
+ 3. (optional) `sc_signal.hdf5`, a hdf5 file for storing the coassayed signals.
+The structure of the hdf5 file:

  ```
  ./"signal1"